ubernomzy/ISY503-Assessment3-NLP/README.md

 **BERT Model (`model_bert.ipynb`)**
 - Implemented BERT fine-tuning using HuggingFace Transformers on the same dataset
 - Configured AdamW optimiser with linear warmup scheduler across 3 epochs on T4 GPU
-- Achieved validation accuracy of 91.95%
+- Achieved test accuracy of 90.98%
-- Saved fine-tuned model weights to Google Drive for web interface integration
+- Saved fine-tuned model weights for web interface integration

 **Project Architecture**
 - Initialised GitHub repository, drafted README, and established folder structure
+- Configured notebooks for universal access: data downloads automatically, no Google Drive dependency

 ---

 ### 👤 Andrew Chang — Student ID: A00031568

-**Role: Coordinator, Interface, Video Editor**
+**Role: Coordinator, Presentation, Video Editor**

-- Coordinate group meetings and make group meeting appointments
-- Discuss and facilitate the separation of roles and tasks for each role
+- Coordinated group meetings and facilitated separation of roles and tasks for each member
-- Create presentation slides for group presentation, and iron out the format of the presentation.
+- Created presentation slides for group presentation and established presentation format
-- Join and edit presentation videos from each member to hand in.
+- Joined and edited presentation videos from each member for final submission

 ---